Off Press Podcast

 Carlos Soto ’16

-Carlos Soto ’16 started his tequila company, Nosotros, as an undergraduate.
-Since then, he’s mastered everything from recipe to production, bottling, international sales and delivery.
-He’s even faced rocky U.S.-Mexico trade relations.
-Listen to our podcast to hear Soto talk about all he’s learned about the risks of being an entrepreneur.
+Carlos Soto ’16 started his tequila company, Nosotros, as an LMU undergrad.
+Since then, he’s mastered everything from recipes to production, bottling, international sales and delivery, and rocky U.S.-Mexico trade relations.
+Soto discusses he’s learned about the risks of being an entrepreneur.

 Episode 6 • March 12, 2018